How to Build a Vulnerability Management Process Flow Chart

 Next, map your existing tools and personnel to the flowchart’s stages.
 Who is responsible for running scans?
 How are remediation tickets assigned in your ticketing system?
 Who signs off on a verified fix?
 Answering these questions ensures the flowchart reflects your actual operational reality.
 This customization makes the process practical and actionable for your team, rather than an abstract exercise that gathers dust.

-Where to Integrate Automation
+Where to Add Automation in Your Vulnerability Flow

 A manual vulnerability management process is inefficient and prone to human error.
 Your flowchart should clearly identify opportunities to introduce automation to make the process faster and more accurate.
 For instance, you can automate asset discovery, schedule regular vulnerability scans, and automatically generate tickets for high-priority findings, assigning them directly to the correct team.